yurnov/social-media-bot/README.md

 ## Deploy with Docker

 Edit `.env` file with your secrets and run the container.
+Use `.env.example` as a reference.

 ```
 docker build . -t downloader-bot:latest